A

 Why do dogs need massage?

 Massage is not petting.
-Massage is focused,
+Massage is

-and deliberate touch to balance, soothe, and energize.
-A
+focused, intentional, and deliberate touch to balance,

-trained practitioner's hands become sensing devices that interact
+become sensing devices that interact with the dog to

-with the dog to improve the dog's overall health and quality of life.
+improve the dog’s overall health and quality of life.

-Our lives today are very different from our ancestors' lives;
+Our lives today are very different from our

-our dogs' lives have changed greatly, too.
-Years ago, dogs often
+ancestors’ lives; our dogs’ lives have changed greatly,

-labored at specific jobs like herding or pulling carts.
+too.
+Years ago, dogs often labored at specific jobs like

-Otherwise, they roamed widely each day, chasing small animals and
+each day, chasing small animals and scavenging for food.

-but their lives were very short and harsh.
+lives were very short and harsh.

-Dogs today live in much better conditions, but they are
+Dogs today live in much better conditions,

-often bored and underexercised.
-Massage can relax tension while also
+but they are often bored and underexercised.
+Massage can

-stimulating both mind and body.
-It is especially helpful as our
+It is especially helpful as our animals’ life spans

-pets' needs have changed with it.
+have changed with it.

 - Comforts tired muscles & relieves pain